mikerockett/vue-routisan/README.md

 ### Nested routes

-Creates a nested route, building the `children` option for you.
+Creates a nested route, appending all routes to the `children` option of the parent.

 ```js
 Route.nested('/posts', 'Posts', (Child) => {